Use forwarders to get your data

 There are three steps to setting up connections between forwarders and peer nodes:

 1. Configure the peer nodes to receive data from forwarders.

 2. Configure the forwarders to send data to the peer nodes.

-3. Enable indexer acknowledgment on each forwarder.
+3. Enable indexer acknowledgment for each forwarder.
 This step is required to ensure end-to-end data fidelity.
 If that is not a requirement for your deployment, you can skip this step.
-However, you will receive warnings that you are not using indexer acknowledgment.

 Once you're finished setting up the connection, you then need to configure the data inputs that control the data that streams into the forwarders (and onwards to the cluster).
 How to do this is the subject of a later section in this topic, "Configure the forwarder's data inputs".

 1. Configure the peer nodes to receive data from forwarders